It4innovations/hyperqueue/docs/deployment/allocation.md

 ## Pausing automatic allocation

-If you want to pause the submission of new allocations from a given allocation queue, without removing the queue completely, you can use the `hq alloc pause <queue-id>` command.
+If you want to pause the submission of new allocations from a given allocation queue, without removing the queue completely, you can use the [`hq alloc pause`](cli:hq.alloc.pause) command.

-If you later want to resume allocation submission, you can use the `hq alloc resume <queue-id>` command.
+If you later want to resume allocation submission, you can use the [`hq alloc resume`](cli:hq.alloc.resume) command.

 ## Stopping automatic allocation
-If you want to remove an allocation queue, use the following command:
+If you want to remove an allocation queue, use the [`hq alloc remove`](cli:hq.alloc.remove) command:

 ```bash
 $ hq alloc remove <queue-id>